Nemo's Clause

 Sedimentation Event occurs when the Coral Reef is exposed to [] mm of Sedimentation for [ days/ weeks].

-[Drafting note: The authors of this clause understand that the photophysiological stress that sedimentation causes to corals correlates with the amount of sedimentation multiplied by exposure time (see this research).
+[Drafting note: the authors of this clause understand that the photophysiological stress that sedimentation causes to corals correlates with the amount of sedimentation multiplied by exposure time (see this research).
 The definition of Sedimentation Event has been drafted on the assumption that the amount of sedimentation is measured by the size of the layer deposited on the corals.
 The authors recommend that users of this defined term seek expert advice on this point and consider matters such as the likelihood of a sedimentation event, in respect of whether it is likely to be covered by the policy.]

 Definitions

-[Drafting note: Users of this clause may wish to take expert advice on some of the matters touched upon in the definitions, for example ensuring that the triggering events are properly defined according to subject matter experts and the latest science.]
+[Drafting note: users of this clause may wish to take expert advice on some of the matters touched upon in the definitions, for example ensuring that the triggering events are properly defined according to subject matter experts and the latest science.]

 Aggregate Wind Speed Event means wind speeds that in aggregate are equal to or more than [80] knots [over concurrent Catastrophic Weather Events] over a period of [four/ eight] weeks within [insert vicinity] of the Coral Reef.